 Some houses are simply not on the market.
-Either they are for sale “by owner” ( see our article here), or the owner isn’t considering selling his/her property.
+Either they are for sale by the owner ( see our article here), or the owner isn't considering selling his/her property.
 Regardless of the situation, you need to do some digging.

 You are a service provider that wants to convince the owner to hire you.
 These services can include housework, maintenance, roofing, painting, etc.

-Struggling how to find out who owns a NJ property may require a reevaluation of your methods and your general approach.
+Struggling with how to find out who owns an NJ property may require a reevaluation of your methods and your general approach.

 Also, it is not advisable to use a garden-variety tracking site found as a result of a Google search.
 Many of these pages can infect you with malware, turning the tracker into the person being tracked.

 Now that we've established the main reasons for wanting to learn how to find out who owns a property in NJ, let's take a look at the primary source of information: